Verification Policies

 • The info parameter was found but was not properly formatted

-• The info parameter was found but did not match the value in the token header’s x5u.
+• The info parameter was found but did not match the value in the PASSporT header’s x5u.

 Invalid Parameter alg